doodz/Doods.Xam.MonitorMyServer/README.md

 For :

   * Check disk space.
+  * Show Filesystems (Drives and raid)
+  * Show Logs (need to be root sudo or admin with ssh connection).
   * System informations.
-  * Updates.
+  * Updates (need to be root sudo or admin with ssh connection).
   * View running processes
-  * Run commands.
+  * Run commands (with ssh connection).

-You can also use openmediavault rpc page over Http.
+You can also use openmediavault rpc page over Http or Ssh.
+You can also use Synology cgi.

 # Application Diagram